Skip to main content

 Blueprints example

 First, you need to create a Runtime Audio Importer object.
-Also ensure it is treated as a strong reference by the garbage collector, which can be achieved by placing it as a separate variable in Blueprints.
+You should ensure it is treated as a strong reference by the garbage collector, which can be achieved by placing it as a separate variable in Blueprints.
 This prevents premature destruction of the object.

 An example of binding to the On Progress delegate